Llanbrynmair: Description

+In October 2024 the village became the first area in the UK where every resident had access to full fibre broadband.

 History

+The village was historically in Montgomeryshire.

 Much of the area was part of the large Wynnstay Estate owned for generations by the families of Sir Watcyn Williams Wynne.
 The connection is noted in the "Wynnstay Arms", a prominent local public house.

-The parish of Llanbrynmair played prominent roles in both the "Nonconformist Revolution" of the late 18th Century and the emigration to America during the 19th and early 20th centuries.
+The parish of Llanbrynmair played prominent roles in both the "Nonconformist Revolution" of the late 18th century and the emigration to America during the 19th and early 20th centuries.
 This cultural revolution was the movement of Welsh religious independents to break from the established Church of England.
 The parish is reputed to have been the source of the most emigrants, per capita, to America of any in Wales.
 The first of them departed Llanbrynmair in 1796.
 A large proportion of these emigrants settled in western Ohio, particularly in the rural farming communities of Paddy's Run (now Shandon), Gomer and Venedocia.
 The two most prominent emigrants were Edward Bebb and Ezekiel Hughes, who settled in Butler County, Ohio near Paddy's Run.
 Edward Bebb's son, William, became governor of the State of Ohio.
 Josiah Jones, hymnologist under the pen name Josiah Brynmair, emigrated to and is buried in Gomer, Ohio.